zarma-dsk/antigravity-starter/docs/unified-recursive-antigravity-protocol-v511-implementation-companion.md

+# Unified Recursive Antigravity Protocol

-# 🛠️ ANTIGRAVITY 5.1.1 QUICK REFERENCE — IMPLEMENTATION COMPANION
+## 🛠️ Unified Recursive Antigravity Protocol 5.1.1 QUICK REFERENCE — IMPLEMENTATION COMPANION
-## Practical Examples, Code Patterns, and Real-World Application Guide
+### Practical Examples, Code Patterns, and Real-World Application Guide

 ---

-## 📌 HOW TO USE THIS COMPANION GUIDE
+### 📌 HOW TO USE THIS COMPANION GUIDE

-This document is paired with **antigravity-v511-quick-reference.md** and provides:
+This document is paired with **unified-recursive-antigravity-protocol-v511-quick-reference.md** and provides:
 - ✅ Real code examples for each defense
 - ✅ Step-by-step implementation patterns
 - ✅ Actual test code you can copy-paste